shivannis/xandr-docs-public/xandr-docs/articles/invest/asynchronous-usersync-pixels.md

 ---
-Title : Asynchronous Usersync Pixels
-Description : User syncing happens after a publisher's page has finished loading.
+title : Asynchronous Usersync Pixels description : User syncing happens after a publisher's page has finished loading.
 This allows to fire more usersync pixels per ad call without disrupting the user experience of visitors to the publisher's site.
 This will increase spend platform-wide as usersyncing clients will have an increased match rate, allowing them to bid higher CPMs using their proprietary data on more users.
 ---